Cable Seated Crunch

 • Is Cable Seated Crunch better than bodyweight crunches?

-• Can beginners use it?
+• Can beginners do Cable Seated Crunch?

-• Should arms pull the rope down?
+• Should my arms pull the rope down in Cable Seated Crunch?

-• Can I add rotation?
+• Can I add rotation to Cable Seated Crunch?

 Did you know tracking your workouts leads to better results?